How Do Indexing Metadata and Structure Make LLM Search Work?

 1. Indexing determines what the LLM can find

-Every RAG system stores content inside a vector index.
+Every RAG system stores content inside a vector index, effectively your RAG index in most enterprise LLM deployments.
 If the index is incomplete, poorly structured or outdated, the model retrieves the wrong material.

 2. Metadata determines how the LLM interprets meaning